DataNarrator/HBCU-Hackathon/README.md

 # HBCU-Hackathon: Canceling Cancer with HPC

-HCSC411 Data Science I
-The Data Science I course introduces students to some of the most popular statistical methods in data science and machine learning for various tasks, such as classification and regression.
+The HCSC411 Data Science I course introduces students to some of the most popular statistical methods in data science and machine learning for various tasks, such as classification and regression.
 The course utilizes a coding/programming language help to identify, analyze, and efficiently organize structured and unstructured data.
 These languages thus constitute an integral part of the syllabus of Data Science.
 Modules include a series of hands-on labs which will give students practical skills with applicability to real-world data.
 At the end of the course, the student completes and presents an analytical summary of an applied learning project using the skills learned throughout the course.

 Target Unit to apply Science Gateway / HPC principles:
 •	Tree-Based Models